campophealth/MPhil-PHS-Dissertation/README.md

 ## Annotation and filtering

-Annotation was run using the variant annotation tool ANNOVAR, and was run by Joe Dennis.
+Annotation was run using the variant annotation tool ANNOVAR by Joe Dennis.
 Variant filtering was done using basic gawk commands on Linux, and was run by myself.
 A sample of the code used can be found in the bash script anno_filter.sh, which outlines how annotation was run as well as variant filtering steps for chromosome 22.

 ## RAML and CMAT analyses